MichelleMoran431/Iris-Data-set-analysis-project/README.md

 | 75%   |   6.400000   |   3.300000  |   5.100000   |   1.800000  |
 | max   |   7.900000   |   4.400000  |   6.900000   |   2.500000  |

 * Using **print(df.head())** - Returns the first 5 rows of the dataframe ( however you can input any no. in the parenthesis not just  5)

 * To output the summary as a single text file , I used the following code :

-						desc = df.describe()
+The code below opens the file ( given  name in the parenthesis) and then pass the variables through the print's file option, I used "w" to overwrite the file everytime the code is ran so not to accumulate results everytime the program is ran

-						head  = df.head ()
+The output is printed  to a txt. file called "Summary File".

-						info  = df.info
+Input :

-						df = open("SummaryA.txt", "w")
+					df = open("Summary.txt", "w")
 					print(desc,file = df)
 					print(head,file = df)
 					print(info,file = df)

-Where I defined describe / head / info in terms of the dataframe (df) and then I opened the file ( given it name in the parenthesis) and then passed that variable to print's file option, I used "w" to overwrite the file everytime the code is ran.
+Output : " Summary file"

-Prints the outputs which is the summary results to a txt. file called "SummaryA File".
+**Conclusions about Iris Flower data Set from the summary file :**

-Conclusions about Iris Flower data Set from the summary file :
+ The summary file containing statisticial data of the dataset doesnt not really tell us about the distribution of the results which is why data visualisation is important.

-The sepal length measurements gives the largest range difference of all species of 5.9cm between the min 1.0 - max 6.9 .This would be the category that covers the largest range of the data.The other categories range is as follows: Petal Length - 3.6cm Petal Width - 2.4cm Sepal Width - 2.4cm
+The range of results : Petal length data has the greatest range , difference being 5.9 however it doesnt tell us about the distribution of results.
+This can be said for the mean of the data

 #### 1.5   Data Visualisation

-##### **1.5.1 Univariate plots :Histogram of each variable ** [14,15,16,17,18]**
+**1.5.1 Univariate plots :Histogram of each variable ** [14,15,16,17,18]**

 Aim :To better understand each attribute.